-Implementation GAP / Implementation impediments Initiatives undertaken/new proposals ++ fully implemented The IMIC researchers are used to lifelong learning; there is a preponderance of education focussed on the development of professional knowledge realised by various methods and forms (self-study, lectures, seminars, conferences, etc.).
-Maintaining a high standard of up-to-date knowledge is a requirement at IMIC, which, in regular international evaluations, is regularly ranked among the best institutes of the Czech Academy of Sciences.
-For those interested (mandatory for PhD students), the Institute organises (in co-operation with the Czechoslovak Microbiology society and the Faculty of Sciences of Charles University and in the medium of the English language) the annual course, "Progress in Microbiology". and the IMIC also participates in the annual events "Day of Immunology" and the course, "Cellular and Molecular Foundations of Immunology" (in co-operation with the Czech Immunological Society).
+Initiatives undertaken/new Implementation GAP / Implementation impediments proposals The IMIC researchers are used to lifelong learning; there is a preponderance of education focussed on the development of professional knowledge realised by various methods and forms (self-study, lectures, seminars, conferences, etc.).
+Maintaining a high standard of upto-date knowledge is a requirement at IMIC, which, in regular international evaluations, is regularly ranked among the best institutes of the Czech Academy of Sciences.
+For those interested (mandatory for PhD students), the Institute organises (in co-operation with the Czechoslovak Microbiology society and the Faculty of Sciences of Charles University and ++ fully implemented in the medium of the English language) the annual course, "Progress in Microbiology". and the IMIC also participates in the annual events "Day of Immunology" and the course, "Cellular and Molecular Foundations of Immunology" (in co-operation with the Czech Immunological Society).
 Through the IMIC-list e-mail platform, the Institute sends information about upcoming courses, especially (but not exclusively) for PhD students.
 The IMIC has developed a performance evaluation system for both laboratories and individuals.
-The Institute has established an Attestation Committee, which identifies possible non-fulfilment of attestation criteria by individuals.
+The Institute has established an Attestation Committee, which identifies possible nonfulfilment of attestation criteria by individuals.